2022 Bahraini general election: Electoral system

 The 40 members of the Council of Representatives are elected from single-member constituencies using the two-round system; if no candidate receives a majority of the vote in the first round, a second round is held.

 Under the 2002 constitution, the council is the lower house of parliament, which examines and passes legislation proposed by the king and the king's appointed cabinet; the upper chamber, the Consultative Council, is appointed by the king and can block legislation passed by the lower house.

 Only Bahraini citizens are entitled to contest and vote in the elections.
 Many political dissidents active in previous elections were stripped of their Bahraini citizenship.
 Citizens could also be disqualified from voting if they had been members of opposition parties and groups that the government had banned, if they had previously resigned from parliament, or if they had been sentenced to more than six months in prison.
 Many had been sentenced to terms more than six months for non-violent participation in the 2011 protests (the government estimates that over 300 protestors had been sentence to more than one year).
 Voters who had not voted in previous elections were not included on the voter lists, but were eligible to register.
 These rules disenfranchised 21.5% of Bahraini citizens, a higher proportion than in the 2018 elections; in 2022 344,713 voters were eligible, down from 365,467 in 2018.

 However, the electorate was less than a quarter of the population of 1.5 million, as most residents do not have citizenship.

 Candidates

 A total of 330 candidates contested the elections, of which 73 were women, an increase from 293 candidates in 2018.
-Former members of Wa'd, al-Wefaq, and Amal, formerly-legal opposition parties, were banned from standing for election, and from taking leadership positions in civil society organisations.
+Former members of Wa'ad, al-Wefaq, and Amal, formerly-legal opposition parties, were banned from standing for election, and from taking leadership positions in civil society organisations.
 This rule was estimated to affect 6,000-11,000 citizens according to Human Rights Watch.